kframework/matching-logic-prover/prover/prover.md

 The configuration consists of a assoc-commutative bag of goals.
 Only goals marked `<active>` are executed to control the non-determinism in the system.
-The `<k>` cell contains the Matching Logic Pattern for which we are searching for a proof.
+The `<claim>` cell contains the Matching Logic Pattern for which we are searching for a proof.
 The `<strategy>` cell contains an imperative language that controls which (high-level) proof rules are used to complete the goal.
 The `<trace>` cell stores a log of the strategies used in the search of a proof and other debug